Cosmology from UNIONS weak lensing profiles of galaxy clusters: Results

 From the best-fit density profile, we can derive $r_{200{\rm c}}$ and $M_{200{\rm c}}$ by locating the radius at which the average density within the halo,

 reaches $200\rho_{\rm c}$.
 Because our cluster samples are mass-limited and each cluster mass is uncertain to $\sim\!0.2\,$dex, lower-mass systems are scattered into the sample, and clusters with masses in the mass-cut will be scattered out of the sample.
-This causes a biased sample, with a true mean mass smaller than observed.
-We include this effect in the simulation profiles in Fig.\;\ref{fig:obs_profiles}, finding it leads to an observed mean mass $\sim\!25\%$ larger than the true mean mass of the sample.
-When comparing our lensing-based masses in Table\;\ref{tab:fits} to the reported masses in Table\;\ref{tab:lenses}, we find the reported masses are $28\%$, $41\%$ and $39\%$ larger than the lensing masses for M2C, DLIS high and SPIDERS respectively.
-Therefore, the mass-scattering effect is a large cause for our discrepant masses, but not the only cause.
+This `Eddington bias' leads to a sample with a true mean mass smaller than observed. `Observed mass' here refers to the masses estimated through some noisy observational cluster mass proxy, such as X-ray luminosity or stellar mass, with an intrinsic scatter.
+We include the Eddington bias in the simulation profiles in Fig.\;\ref{fig:obs_profiles}, finding it leads to an observed mean mass $\sim\!25\%$ larger than the true mean mass of the sample.
+When comparing our lensing-based masses in Table\;\ref{tab:fits} to the reported masses in Table\;\ref{tab:lenses}, we find the reported masses are a factor of $1.4\pm0.2$, $2.4\pm0.2$ and $2.1^{+0.3}_{-0.2}$ larger than the lensing masses for M2C, DLIS high and SPIDERS respectively.
+Therefore, the mass-scattering effect accounts for some, but likely not all, of the discrepancy in masses.
 Other selection effects could be biasing the reported masses in Table\;\ref{tab:lenses}.